mas-bandwidth/yojimbo/BUILDING.md

     premake5 server         // build run your own yojimbo server on localhost on UDP port 40000

     premake5 client         // build and run the client that connects to the server running on localhost

+## Premake bug on older versions of MacOS

+If you see an error like this while building on MacOS:

+    ld: warning: directory not found for option '-L/usr/lib64'
+    ld: unknown option: --start-group
+    clang: error: linker command failed with exit code 1 (use -v to see invocation) make[1]: *** [bin/test] Error 1
+    make: *** [test] Error 2

+You have an older version of MacOS that premake5 is generating incorrect makefiles for.

+You can workaround this bug by manually removing "-L/usr/lib64", "--start-group', and "--end-group" from the generated makefiles.

+Please bug the premake guys to fix this issue: https://github.com/premake/premake-core

 ## Run a yojimbo server inside Docker